General

 - scDEED assigns a reliability score to each 2D embedding to indicate how much the data point’s mid-range neighbors change in the 2D space.
 Observations whose 2D embedding neighbors have been drastically changed through the embedding process are called ‘dubious.’

-- Uniform Manifold Approximation and Projection
+- Uniform Manifold Approximation and Projection (variation of tSNE) which projects variables to a nonlinear space

 - See tSNE section for Lior Pachter threads on why not to use tSNE or UMAP